 - A. Cheating: Cheating is a form of academic dishonesty in which a student knowingly misrepresents themselves to the college and violates the expectations of the instructor of record. - B. Academic Dishonesty is any violation of an instructor's academic integrity policies.
 The following activities are considered forms of academic dishonesty.
 The list is not exhaustive. - 1.
 Receiving assistance or attempting to receive assistance from anyone else in a testing situation.
 This means that a student may not seek or receive any assistance from anyone else, except the faculty and/or staff member supervising the testing situation, or another person designated by the faculty member.
 This includes any unauthorized discussion of answers on an exam.
+Absent a clear statement from a course instructor, use of or consultation with generative AI is considered analogous to assistance from another person.
+Using generative AI tools to substantially complete an exam (e.g. by entering exam or assignment questions) is not permitted.
+Students who are unsure of course policies regarding generative AI tools in class should ask their instructor for clarification.

-- 2. Copying from another student or website or any other source during a testing situation. - 3.
+- 2. Copying from another student or website or any other source, including generative Al outputs, during a testing situation. - 3.
 Talking to another student during a testing situation.
 (If a student has a question, he/she/they should ask the faculty and/or staff member who is administering the testing situation.) - 4.
-Utilizing unauthorized resources in any form (paper, flesh, electronic or other) during a testing situation which is to be closed book.
+Utilizing unauthorized resources in any form (paper, flesh, electronic, a generative AI tool, or other) during a testing situation which is to be closed book.
 All testing situations are closed book closed notes, and closed internet unless the faculty and/or staff member supervising the testing situation clearly states otherwise. - 5.
 Providing course materials in a testing situation to others or posting online, including assignment, test and quiz information. - 6.
 Having one student represent themselves as another student during a testing situation or any other class activity.
 Both students would be considered to have engaged in academic dishonesty. - 7.
 Turning in an assignment in which the work is not the student's own work.
 (See also plagiarism below.) - 8.
 Furnishing false information to gain an academic advantage.
 (For example, falsifying records on completion of a prerequisite to gain entry into a course for which the student is not qualified.) - 9.
 Taking an exam in a section in which the student is not enrolled, in order to prepare for an exam in a section in which the student is enrolled. - 10.
 Making, disseminating, or receiving copies of an exam without the instructor's permission. - 11.
-Using online tools or services that are not authorized by the instructor. - C. Plagiarism: (For the purpose of this procedure, plagiarism is to be considered a specific form of academic dishonesty.)
+Using online tools, or services, or generative AI tools, that are not authorized by the instructor. - C. Plagiarism: (For the purpose of this procedure, plagiarism is to be considered a specific form of academic dishonesty.)

-Plagiarism is copying another's work, and representing it as one's own.
-In an academic setting, it most commonly happens in writing assignments in which a student uses a passage out of a published work without attribution.
+Plagiarism is copying another's work, an output from a generative AI tool, or other artifacts, and representing it as one's own.
+In an academic setting, it most commonly happens in writing assignments in which a student uses a passage out of a published work or output from a generative AI tool without attribution, proper citation, or permission from the instructor.
 It can take other forms, including, but not limited to, copying parts of a speech or copying a work of art or utilizing solutions found online.